Dpdl-io/DpdlEngine/doc/DpdlAINerd.md

 #### Example for alternative code generation

-The following example shows how code can be generated and executed right away.
+The following example shows how code can be generated and than executed in a later point in the program.

 **Example:**
 ```python